-2. JOB\FINAL
+2. JOB_FINAL

 If this option is selected, the system only checks whether the job has attained a Final State.
-The state of the child objects is not verified.
+The state of the child objects is not checked.

-Condition This condition has to be additionally fulfilled before the dependency can be regarded as having been fulfilled.
-Parameters of the type "Resource Reference" cannot be used because no resources have been allocated at the time the condition is evaluated.
+Condition The condition is a condition that must also be fulfilled for the dependency to be considered as being fulfilled.
+Parameters of the type "Resource Reference" cannot be used because no resources are assigned at the time the condition is evaluated.